tensorflow/dtensor-gcp-examples/README.md

 - bootstrap-cluster.sh: commands to start the cluster and deploy the application.
   The bootstrap produces a cluster-run.sh.

-- cluster-run.sh: (produced by bootstrap-cluster.sh) runs the proviced command
+- cluster-run.sh: (produced by bootstrap-cluster.sh) runs the provided command
   on all VMs in the cluster.

+- cluster-delete.sh: (produced by bootstrap-cluster.sh) deletes all VMs
+  in the cluster.

 Steps to run this application: